eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 selecting and invoking the appropriate Wallet Instance to fulfill a specific presentation request, particularly when multiple Wallet Units are present on the device.
-A unified interface provided by the web browser and the mobile operating system can streamline this process, offering a seamless and intuitive user experience.
+A unified interface provided by the web browser and the mobile operating system can streamline this process, offering a seamless and intuitive User experience.
 3. **Invocation Mechanism**: Establishing a communication channel between the Wallet Unit and the remote Relying Party Instance presents